Józef Poniatowski: Polish military service and defence of the 3 May Constitution

 The Polish armies converged on Warsaw and prepared for a general engagement.
-There a courier from the capital informed the Commander in Chief that king Stanislaus had acceded to the pro-Russian Targowica Confederation and had pledged the adherence of the Polish Army to it as well.
+There a courier from the capital informed the Commander in Chief that King Stanislaus had acceded to the pro-Russian Targowica Confederation and had pledged the adherence of the Polish Army to it as well.
 All hostilities were to be suspended.

 The army remained loyal to Prince Józef and he considered staging a coup d'état option that involved kidnapping the King, but after issuing contradictory orders, he finally decided not to do so.
 Supposedly distressed by the political situation, at the last skirmish of the war at Markuszów on 26 July he supposedly sought his own death, but was saved.
 After an indignant but fruitless protest, Poniatowski and most of the other Polish generals resigned their commissions and left the army.

 In a farewell gesture, Prince Józef's soldiers expressed their gratitude by having a memorial medal minted, and wrote to the Prince's mother in Prague, thanking her for having such a great son.
 Poniatowski left Warsaw for Vienna, from where he repeatedly challenged the Targowica leader Szczęsny Potocki to a duel.
 However, the Russian authorities wanted him removed away from Poland even further, and the fearful king pressured him to comply.
 Poniatowski left Vienna to travel in western Europe, which at the time was traumatized by the violent events of the French Revolution.

-In 1792 in a letter to the King, Prince Józef expressed his opinion that in order to save the country and preserve Poland he should have already at the outset of this campaign (since it was not properly prepared militarily) raised the whole country, led the nobility on a horse, armed the towns and given freedom to the peasants.
-The Polish–Russian War was followed by the Second Partition of Poland.
+In 1792 in a letter to the King, Prince Józef expressed his opinion that in order to save the country and preserve the Polish-Lithuanian Commonwealth he should have already at the outset of this campaign (since it was not properly prepared militarily) raised the whole country, led the nobility on a horse, armed the towns and given freedom to the peasants.
+The Polish–Russian War was followed by the Second Partition of Polish-Lithuanian Commonwealth.